shoprunback/go-raph/README.md

     - `edge` constraint over vertex props/costs
     - `label` edge label to go through
 - `minimize` array of costs to minimize (vertices & edges)
+- `option` (optional string) the shortest path returned should include at least 1 vertex with a cost key equal to the option specified.
+The cost of the option will be added to the shortest path global cost.

 ```go
 query = raph.NewQuery(`